-Certificate information is kept securely, in lockable, non-portable, storage containers with access strictly controlled and limited to those who are entitled to see it as part of their duties in line with Sound Church Data Protection Policy and Privacy Notice.
+Certificate information is kept securely with access strictly controlled and limited to those who are entitled to see it as part of their duties in line with Sound Church Data Protection Policy and Privacy Notice.

 Handling

 In accordance with section 124 of the Police Act 1997, certificate information is only passed to those who are authorised to receive it during their duties (Safeguarding Team).
 We maintain a record of all those to whom certificates or certificate information has been revealed and Sound Church acknowledges that is a criminal offence to pass this information to anyone who is not entitled to receive it.